 Chile 🇨🇱 – Explore the longest country

-If you are looking for the safest places to visit in Latin America, as far as statistics go, Chile is number one.
+In regards to safety, Chile is number two.
 There were only 3 intentional homicides per 100,000 people in recent years, while the latest data on the whole Latin American region counts 22 homicides.

 If that isn’t enough for you, just look at all the amazing things to do in Chile!
 Wandering through Patagonia in the South, looking over more than 500 active volcanoes or driving through the driest place on earth: The Atacama Desert.
 If reading all this this makes you thirsty already, Chile is also famous for its wine!